Cruds16/ReportTriager_CS50/readme.md

 - security - for actual deployment of the application upgrade to other db system would be required
 - user allocation to specific projects (separate log-ins)
 - addition of visual metrics - graphs to see workload distribution within team; visualization of due deadlines etc.

+# Thanks

+Big thanks to the amazing course of 'CS50x' by HarvardX and '100 Days of Code: The Complete Python Pro Bootcamp for 2022' by Dr. Angela Yu.